Fees and funding

 Some postgraduate pre-registration healthcare courses are eligible for the same type of loan as undergraduate courses.
 Find out more about pre-registation loan options.

 Scholarships and bursaries

 Whether an undergraduate or postgraduate, study at City is an affordable option for students from wide-ranging backgrounds.
 A large variety of sources of funding are available in the form of studentships, scholarships, bursaries, grants and loans which can be found using our scholarships and bursaries finder.

 In order to be considered for some bursaries, you may need to agree to share your financial information with City.
-This can be done by contacting the Consent to Share Helpline on 0845 603 4016 and agreeing to share your information over the telephone.
+This can be done by contacting the Student Loans Company on 0300 100 0611 and agreeing to share your information over the telephone.
 Please note that your parents or sponsor will also have to contact the helpline.
 For more information, please email our Financial Support Team.

 For students studying modular courses, tuition fees are payable in full prior to the commencement of the module.

 Further funding options

 You may be able to get financial support from other sources depending on your circumstances.
 City provides access to several other means of financial support, including hardship funds and disabled students' allowances.
 Find out what's available.